wolfram74/spriter_nest/README.md

 * user can log in with imgur
 * user can start a project
 * user can specify the dimensions of a slide
+* user can specify the color depth between 16bit pallette and 32 bit pallet (RGBA)
+* user can select color to place
+* user can click on a pixel and assign color
 * logged in users can save changes to slides/projects
-* user can specify the color depth between 16bit pallette and 32 bit pallet (RGBA)

 ### mark 2 features
 * user can have many slides in a project